dmbarbour/glas/docs/GlasDesign.md

 Glas is intended to work at very large scales, with data that may be larger than a computer's working memory.

 Glas will support big data structures using content-addressed storage: a subtree may be serialized for external storage on a large, high-latency medium such as disk or network.
-This binary representation should be referenced by secure hash.
+This binary representation will be referenced by secure hash.

 Use of secure hashes simplifies incremental and distributed computing: